OpenNebula/docs/source/design_and_installation/storage/fs_ds.rst

 Finally, you have to prepare the storage for the datastore and configure the hosts to access it.
 This depends on the transfer mechanism you have chosen for your datastore.

 After creating a new datastore the LN\_TARGET and CLONE\_TARGET parameters will be added to the template.
 These values should not be changed since they define the datastore behaviour.
-The default values for these parameters are defined in :ref:`oned.conf <oned_conf?&#transfer_driver>` for each driver.
+The default values for these parameters are defined in :ref:`oned.conf <oned_conf_transfer_driver>` for each driver.

 .. warning:: Note that datastores are not associated to any cluster by default, and their are supposed to be accessible by every single host.
 If you need to configure datastores for just a subset of the hosts take a look to the :ref:`Cluster guide <cluster_guide>`.